DougReeder/enyo-mvc-todos/README.md

 This is a test-case for the MVC-pattern* in Enyo.js applications.

-_*MVC as defined by a client-side separation of logical entities, often at the developers discretion as this is simply a collection of tools on top of the frameowrk by which one could implememnt an application_
+_*MVC as defined by a client-side separation of logical entities, often at the developers discretion as this is simply a collection of tools on top of the framework by which one could implement an application_